flopperj/osm-map-elementor/README.md

 # OSM Map Widget for Elementor
-Utilizes [Open Street Map](https://www.openstreetmap.org/) to provide a powerful yet free to use Elementor Map Widget.
+A free Elementor Map Widget that Utilizes [Open Street Map](https://www.openstreetmap.org/).
 Comes with features like adding multiple markers, and choosing from a library of custom tiles to change the look and feel.
 Requires [Elementor Page Builder](https://wordpress.org/plugins/elementor/) Plugin Version: 3.0.5+

 This plugin is [open sourced](https://github.com/flopperj/osm-map-elementor) so feel free to contribute to it :)